 While the aim of newsletters has pretty much remained the same, the method of delivery has evolved.
 Newsletters are no longer sent to our mailboxes, but to our inboxes.

-Although this makes sending newsletters quick and affordable, it does make it easier for readers to simply ignore them.
+Sending newsletters is quick and affordable, but it also makes it easier for readers to simply ignore them.

 Newsletters have been chastised for being a thing of the past, but study after study puts email marketing as the most effective way for nonprofits to build awareness, acquire leads, convert prospects, and retain current customers, even after compared to social media.